 Cath James, Artistic Director of South East Dance, lead partner on Little Big Dance, says: “We know that dance can enhance physical and cognitive development; build confidence and creative expression; and offer neurodiverse young people entirely new ways to communicate with their peers.
 We also know that very young audiences are often overlooked, despite evidence suggesting that children who take part in the arts from a young age are more likely to continue to reap the health and wellbeing benefits into adulthood.

 “For all of these reasons and the opportunity to support artists to develop valuable new skills, we are hugely excited to be leading Little Big Dance, and leaving a lasting legacy on the way the dance sector views and approaches working with very young children.”

-Little Big Dance is being evaluated by Dr Angela Pickard from Canterbury Christchurch University, who was awarded the Dance Research Impact award by One Dance UK in 2019.
-Dr Pickard will contribute to a best practice toolkit to ensure the wider dance sector can benefit from what’s learned from the programme.
+Evaluation on the Little Big Dance programme is being carried out by Professor Angela Pickard from Canterbury Christ Church University, the winner of the 2019 One Dance UK Dance Research Impact award.
+Professor Pickard will contribute to a best practice toolkit to ensure the wider dance sector can benefit from what’s learned from the programme.

 Click on the blocks below to explore Cycle One, and the commissioned work by George Fellows and Takeshi Matusmoto; and to find out about Cycle Two, currently in progress.

 Little Big Dance is supported with more than £430,000 investment from Paul Hamlyn Foundation and Arts Council England; and by Leeds Dance Partnership, Dance Umbrella, Birmingham Hippodrome and Strike a Light Festival.